 - Integrate into Paraguayan family, community, and culture

-- Commit to Peace Corps mission, goals, work placement procedure
+- Exemplify professional Peace Corps service (i.e. commit to Peace Corps mission, goals, work placement procedure)

 - Facilitate participatory community development